meliskulat/Reaction-Based-Tiles-Game/README.md

 The key aspects of this project include:

 - The game features an interactive 4x4 grid where tiles are activated randomly using JavaScript to test player actions
-- Preprocessing data by handling null values, duplicates, outliers and converting categorical features
-- Visualizations for intuitive analysis of player ratings, openings impact and other attributes
-- Feature engineering new attributes like game duration for additional context
-- Dimensionality reduction using PCA for visual detection of patterns
-- Training classification models like Logistic Regression, Random Forest and Neural Networks
-- Comparing model performance to predict game winner between white player, black player or draw
+- A real-time scoring logic is implemented with a system that rewards faster reaction times, each tile offers maximum 10 points
+-High score persistence is applied by using localStorage to save and display the best performance
+- The user experience is enhanced with smooth CSS transitions, confetti effect for new high score
+- Automatic game management handles the 10-second timer and it states a prompt to play again for the user

 ## Tech Stack

 **Language**: JavaScript, CSS, HTML
 **Technologies**: DOM Manipulation
-**Environment**: Local Web Browser
+**Environment**: Visual Studio Code

 ## Getting Started

 ### Prerequisites

-- Java 8
+- Local Web Browser
+- Live Server(Optional): VS code extension for real-time development

 ### Installation

-- Install Lıve Server
+- Install Live Server
   ```bash
   ...
   ```